-Title Research examines how ethics plays a part in decision making Country Australia Date 22/09/20 Description Have you ever received too much change while shopping, and not given it back?
+Title Research examines how ethics plays a part in decision making Country/Territory Australia Date 22/09/20 Description Have you ever received too much change while shopping, and not given it back?
 How about jumping the fence to get into a music festival?

 New research by Bond University PhD student Robyn McCormack is set to examine ethical consumption and the psychological processes that determine why people make the choices they do.

 Ms McCormack, who has a background in marketing, said changing people’s behaviours around consumption was not easy.

 “There’s such a dichotomy between what you want to do and what you actually do, and there’s constant trade-offs as an ethical consumer.

 "As a marketer, it’s one of those areas where it’s really hard to know exactly how to tap into changing people’s behaviour.

 "How do you overcome main drivers like price and quality and convenience?
 How do you get people to actually follow through with their ethical beliefs?

 “If we just convert the people who are ethically-minded into ethical buyers we can make real change.
 We don’t have to change people’s attitudes; we just have to change the behaviours.

 "But even as an ethical-thinking person, it’s really hard to do the right thing because there’s so many barriers.”

 The core of Ms McCormack’s research is the Attitude-Behaviour Gap, defined as the gap between what ethical consumers believe and how they act.